paket-tv/paket-docs/source/includes/_license_api.md

-# Bento API
+# License API (Bento)

 ## Overview

-The Paket Bento API is a license and subscription orchestration service that enables Platforms and Publishers to offer comprehensive subscription bundles through a unified catalog via their native billing and identity systems.
+The Paket License API (Bento) is a license and subscription orchestration service that enables Platforms and Publishers to offer comprehensive subscription bundles through a unified catalog via their native billing and identity systems.
 This API provides access to curated plan offerings, subscription management, and invoice management capabilities that power the Paket subscription marketplace.

 **For Platforms**, the Bundle API offers a seamless way to integrate third-party subscription services into their ecosystem, providing users with bundled offerings that combine multiple streaming services, apps, and digital content into single, manageable subscriptions.